programmerg/MapAdmin/README.md

 # ![logo](client/assets/logo-32x32.png) MapAdmin

 **MapAdmin** is a web administration interface and a PHP wrapper around MapServer which allows to manipulate mapfiles in a RESTFul way.
-It has been developped to match as close as possible the way the GeoServer REST API acts.
+It has been developed to match as close as possible the way the GeoServer REST API acts.

 It is Free and Open Source Software.
 All contributions are most welcome!